Placing an IUD

 Hormone-containing IUDs

+The hormone-containing IUD releases a small amount of hormone every day and stays inside your uterus.
+It makes the lining of your uterus thin so you can’t get pregnant.
 The most commonly used hormone-containing IUD releases approximately 20μg levonorgestrel per day and acts primarily on the inside of the uterus.
-It keeps the uterine lining thin.
 The IUD contains a depot with hormones and is T-shaped and just as long as it is wide (32 mm).
-The depot of levonorgestrel has a continuous release for a period of 5 years.
+The depot of levonorgestrel has a continuous release and can stay in your uterus up to 5 years.
+It can change your periods, sometimes making them lighter or even stopping them.

 Copper-containing IUDs